An introduction to interstitial cystitis

 - You should consider bladder training, which helps the bladder re-learn how to function correctly.
 Speak to your doctor about this, as it has to be done safely to prevent urine retention or the development of infection

-- Prevent thrush by taking a probiotic such as Optibac, as well as a prebiotic such as Molkosan to create a healthy environment for good bacteria to thrive
+- Prevent thrush by taking a probiotic, as well as a prebiotic such as Molkosan to create a healthy environment for good bacteria to thrive

 - Painkillers such as Paracetamol can help reduce pelvic pain, but I don't recommend using these for long-term treatment.
 Instead try acupunture or warm compresses, and save the paracetamol for sudden flare ups!